 Remember that the interview offers the occasion to discuss the interviewer’s profession, impressions of student-faculty relationships at the medical school, and so forth.
 With judicious and thoughtful questions of your own you can learn more about the medical school.

-- AAMC Interview Preparation Tips
+- AAMC Interview Resources

 - ASDA Interview Preparation Tips